-Whey protein is a perfect protein supplement for athletes, strength and high-intensity trainers, and even those struggling with obesity or type 2 diabetes.
-It helps build muscle and prevents muscle wasting while burning through stubborn belly fat.
+Whey protein is a protein supplement frequently used to build muscle and prevent muscle wasting while burning through stubborn belly fat.
 When combined with exercise, whey protein is an excellent tool to boost both muscle gain and weight loss.
 Read on to discover the health benefits and side effects of whey.

 What is Whey Protein?

 Whey protein is a mixture of proteins found in the commonly discarded liquid portion produced during the cheese manufacturing process.
 It is found in the milk of nearly all animals, including humans.

 Whey protein is rich in vitamins, minerals, and essential amino acids needed for muscle growth.
 Along with many other minor proteins, ⍺-lactalbumin and β-lactalbumin are the two major proteins found in whey .

 Casein is the most abundant protein in milk, while whey protein accounts for roughly 20%.

 Mechanism of Effect

 Whey protein is a high-quality protein supplement providing large amounts of rapidly and easily digestible amino acids.
 Whey protein promotes greater growth of muscle due to the availability of these amino acids, which are the muscle’s building blocks .

 Muscle growth can only be achieved if the rate of muscle building is greater than the breakdown of muscle protein .